-For more information on careers in this field, click on the appropriate profession(s) in the Career Explorer section of this site.
+For more information on careers in this field, see the list on the right.
+For salary ranges, schooling requirements and more, check out the Career Explorer.

-Today, an estimated 100,000 people serve in health administration, from middle management to CEO positions at organizations that range in size from 1-2 staff members to major international companies employing hundreds of thousands of employees.
+Health care is a business and, like every other business, it needs good management to keep it running smoothly.
+Today, an estimated 300,000 people serve in health administration, from middle management to CEO positions at organizations that range in size from one or two staff members to major international companies employing hundreds of thousands of employees.

 They are the business side of health care and their responsibilities include developing policy, coordinating and directing planning, maintaining an efficient and effective organizational structure, managing the organization’s assets, and analyzing the organization’s profitability and efficiency.
 A health care management career requires leadership skills, specialized knowledge of the health care industry, financial management, human resources, health care technology and informatics.